tomskip123/simple-windows-health/README.md

 ### Administrator Privileges

 Some operations (SFC, DISM) require administrator privileges.
-To run these operations, launch the command prompt or PowerShell as administrator before running the program.
+You can:

+1. Right-click the executable and select "Run as administrator"
+2. Use the `-admin` flag to request elevation: `wincleaner.exe -admin`
+3. Use the properly built executable with manifest which will automatically prompt for elevation
+4. In interactive mode, select the "Restart with Admin Rights" option

 ## Examples

 ```
+# Launch interactive mode
+wincleaner.exe -interactive

+# Request admin privileges and run all cleaning operations
+wincleaner.exe -admin -all

 # Run Disk Cleanup and clean temporary files
 wincleaner.exe -disk -temp